 The add-on "Allow HTML Temp" in the list of add-ons installed in Add-ons Manager:

-6 Status bar display
+6 Status bar element

-In the status bar at the bottom of the window, you can see the your selected default HTML mode (Original HTML, Simplified HTML or Plain Text).
+In the status bar at the bottom of the window, you can see the selected default HTML mode (Original HTML, Simplified HTML or Plain Text).
 By right-clicking on the element, a context menu opens in which you can switch the HTML mode.
 The options are the same as those of the program itself.
 For feeds, the context menu is omitted because it does not work reliably (although there are options there too, but they can only be selected in the program's main menu).